Gorvins Solicitors/Gorvins Residential: Our response to Covid-19 and associated measures in the workplace

 All meeting rooms should contain a bottle of hand sanitiser and a pack of paper towels/antibacterial wipes.

-Meeting Rooms will have signage on them indicating the maximum number of people who should use the meeting room concerned so that the recommended social distancing standard can be maintained within each meeting room.
+Meeting Rooms will have signage on them indicating the maximum number of people who should use the meeting room concerned (and/or chairs will be removed or moved to one side to indicate how many people may use the meeting room concerned) so that the recommended social distancing standard can be maintained within each meeting room.
 Signage should also be used to remind and encourage colleagues about social distancing in the workplace and common sense should be used to ensure social distancing standards can be maintained when using meeting rooms.

 Signage should be placed on each meeting room door encouraging people to (1) avoid touching door handles where possible (e.g. use elbows or a paper towel/antibacterial wipe) (2) maintain social distancing in the meeting room at all times (3) make use of the hand sanitiser and antibacterial wipes provided and (4) to keep the room naturally ventilated by opening the windows.